An easy recipe for lemon curd made in the microwave. This Lemon Curd is so simple to make, delicious, and there are so many different ways to use it!

 - Make sure to whisk in each ingredient really well.
 You want to make sure the sugar and eggs + egg yolk are fully mixed in.
 If they’re not fully mixed together, the curd may turn out a little gritty and have some cooked pieces of eggs in it.

-- ½ cup unsalted butter, melted and slightly cooled
+- 1/2 cup (115 grams) unsalted butter melted and slightly cooled

-- 1 cup granulated sugar
+- 1 cup (200 grams) granulated sugar

 - 3 large eggs